-For properties in the Hospital Transit-Oriented Area (TOA), guidelines can be found in Chapter 18 of the OCP, Section 4.0 - Low & Mid-Rise Residential & Mixed-Use Units.
+For properties in the Hospital Transit-Oriented Area (TOA), quidelines can be found in Chapter 18 of the OCP, Section 4.0 -Low & Mid-Rise Residential & Mixed-Use Units.
 The permitted build form may conflict with the established character of the neighbourhood, making a subordinate design essential for a successful proposal.
-Please refer to the design principles on pages 11 & 12 for guidance.
+Please refer to the design principles part of this document for guidance.

-- 12. Ensure that any new low-rise apartment buildings (up to 6 storeys) within the TOA boundary meet the requirements of compatibility with, distinguishability from, and subordination to the surrounding heritage context.
-Given that these buildings will exceed the height of existing historic structures, special attention must be paid to the requirement for subordination, on page 12.
+- 12. Ensure that any new small-scale apartment properties (up to 6 storeys) within the TOA boundary meet the requirements of compatibility with, distinguishability from, and subordination to the surrounding heritage context.
+Given that these properties will exceed the height of existing historic structures, special attention must be paid to the requirement for subordination.
 Refer to the Design Principles section for guidance on achieving these objectives. - 13.
-Design buildings that reflect contemporary styles while respecting the existing context of the HCA.
+Design properties that reflect contemporary styles while respecting the existing context of the HCA.
 Avoid mimicry of heritage details from previous decades. - 14.
-Design buildings that align with the neighbourhood's traditions of pedestrian entrances facing the street and that are modest in size and detailing.
+Design properties that align with the neighbourhood's traditions of pedestrian entrances facing the street and that are modest in size and detailing.
 On an apartment building this could be achieved by including townhouses with individual entrances, gardens and patios at street level and/or a distinguishable articulation of the first or second storey in a unique design, setback and colour, to maintain the historic animation of a streetscape of homes (see examples).